-The University of Calgary Teaching English as a Second Language Intensive Summer Program is an innovative curriculum of four courses delivered by industry experts in an intensive one-month format.
+The Teaching English as a Second Language Intensive Summer Program is an innovative curriculum of four courses delivered by industry experts in an intensive one-month format.
 This certificate will give you the fundamentals of communicative language instruction, classroom dynamics, and the knowledge of teaching skills and systems to work in the ESL and EFL fields with confidence.
 This program, when combined with a 20-hour teaching practicum, meets the course requirements for TESL Canada Professional Certificate Standard 1.

 TSL 108: Linguistic Structures (40 hours)